GandhiCloudLab/waiops320/topology-api/readme.md

 4. Wait for 2 minutes, the routes will start getting created.

-## 2. Retrieve Toplogy Manager API access details
+## 2. Retrieve Topology Manager API access details

 A shell script [files/00-print-topology-url-usr-pwd.sh](./files/00-print-topology-url-usr-pwd.sh) is available to print the url and access details of the Topology API.